We are now World History Encyclopedia to better reflect the breadth of our non-profit organization's mission. Learn More

 I highly recommend Barry Strauss’ Ten Caesars: Roman Emperors from Augustus to Constantine.
 The style of writing is both informative and engaging, erudite and captivating.
 Though focused on individual Caesars, he artfully frames each Caeser within his respective social, political, familial, and religious world, permitting him to narrate a story with a panoply of three-dimensional characters and events.
 As someone who does not specialize in Roman history, my only hesitation about the book is the degree to which the narrative constructed by Strauss fits within the critical historical scholarship.
 That caveat aside, Ten Caesars is an excellent addition for individuals or libraries seeking books with an engaging and informative history.
 Likewise, the various chapters could be helpful course content aimed at teaching students how to read secondary sources.

 Strauss, Barry.
 "Ten Caesars: Roman Emperors from Augustus to Constantine."
-Ancient History Encyclopedia.
-Ancient History Encyclopedia, 04 Mar 2019.
+World History Encyclopedia.
+World History Encyclopedia, 04 Mar 2019.
 Web.
-24 May 2019.
+10 Apr 2021.